Last updated: August 05, 2021

 Size – Some of the EMR software are designed to cater to the needs of practices that are large in size and scale and similarly some are designed to cater to the smaller ones.
 The Bariatrics/Obesity EMR Software is designed keeping a certain number of users, scalability, and support required in mind.
 Keeping the size of your practice in mind is an essential part of your decision.

-System Design – System Design usually comes down to two main options; either installing the software on a stand-alone computer in the office or on a cloud based system which provides remote access to users from anywhere they may be.
+System Design – System Design usually comes down to two main options; either installing the software on a stand-alone computer in the office or on a cloud-based system that provides remote access to users from anywhere they may be.
 This is strictly dependent in the users’ choice and comfort level.

 Certification – For Bariatrics/Obesity EMR Software, it is important to know whether your EHR software is ONC-Authorized Testing and Certification Body (ONC-ATCB) certified.
 The certification makes sure that the vendor meets Meaningful Use objectives and is HIPAA compliant.